Wild Birds

 It has all dark blackish-brown plumage, and even at a distance can be distinguished from the Griffon Vulture by its evenly broad “barn door” wings.
 It has the typical vulture unfeathered bald head (actually covered in fine down), and dark markings around the eye give it a menacing skull-like appearance.
 The beak is brown, with a blue-grey cere, and the legs and feet are grey.

-It is on average larger than most sympatric Griffon Vultures.
+It i, on average, larger than most sympatric Griffon Vultures.
 Among the vultures in its range, the Eurasian Black Vulture is best equipped to tear open tough carcass skins, using its powerful bill.
 It is dominant over other vultures at carcasses.

 The Cinereous Vulture has declined over most of its range in the last 200 years due to poisoning by eating poisoned bait put out to kill dogs and other predators, and to higher hygiene standards reducing the amount of available carrion; it is currently listed as near-threatened.